gremau/EarthSciNotebook/hiddencanyon/hc_sitedescription.md

  **Hidden Canyon has:**

 * A [meteorological`
-`tower](hiddencanyon:mettowers)located in a clearing to the west of the study forest.
+`tower](hiddencanyon/hc_mettowers)located in a clearing to the west of the study forest.
 * A [forest`met`
-`tower](hiddencanyon:mettowers)that records aboveground and belowground climate variables in the forest.
+`tower](hiddencanyon/hc_mettowers)that records aboveground and belowground climate variables in the forest.
 * Eight [soil`
-`profiles](hiddencanyon:soilprofiles)that measure soil temperature and water content.
+`profiles](hiddencanyon/hc_soilprofiles)that measure soil temperature and water content.
 * Some [snow`
 `measurements](hiddencanyon/hc_ecohydrology:snowmeltlog_1), part of the [ecohydrology` `experiments](hiddencanyon/hc_ecohydrology:overview).